Sanglorian/orcus/Orcus Rulebook - current.md

 Most powers require a standard action to use, but some powers require a move action, swift action, immediate action, or other.
 Some only require a free action.

 Some powers have a "Trigger" listed.
-You can only use the power if the trigger is satisfied.
+You can only use the power if the trigger is satisfied, although you do not have to use the power just because you are able to do so.

 ## Tags